 A statue of Lady Justice, main image for employment law in Ecuador article

-Employment Law in Ecuador: a Guide
+Employment law in Ecuador: A guide

-Employment law in Ecuador is overseen by the Ministry of Labour, and although it shares similarities with many other countries in the region, you will also encounter a number of particularities in the regulations.
+Employment law in Ecuador is overseen by the Ministry of Labor, and although it shares similarities with many other countries in the region, you will also encounter a number of particularities in the regulations.
+For that reason, you will need to find a reliable partner with experience working with foreign investors and overseeing market entries.

 Employment law in Ecuador.
 Statutory Contributions.